IBM Cloud Docs

 • Internet Control Message Protocol (ICMP): Ideal for network diagnostics such as ping and traceroute.
 Unlike TCP or UDP, ICMP does not support data transmission between applications.

-• Any: Ideal for creating rules that applies to any protocol over a specific port or a set of ports.
+• Any: Ideal for creating rules that apply to any protocol over a specific port or a set of ports.
 However, this option does not provide control over specific protocol-based security.

 • TCP